Manual

 Introduction

-MONSA is an extended version of DAMMIN for multiphase bead modelling which allows one to fit simultaneously multiple curves (e.g. from X-ray and/or neutron contrast variation series).
+MONSA is an enhanced version of DAMMIN designed for multiphase bead modeling.
+It enables the simultaneous fitting of multiple datasets, such as those from X-ray or neutron contrast variation experiments.

 Running MONSA